NYPL-publicdomain/nypl-publicdomain.github.io/README.md

 - [Stephen Schor](https://github.com/nodanaonlyzuul)
 - [Willa Armstrong](https://github.com/wlla)

-Meanwhile, the entire [Digital Collections platform](digitalcollections.nypl.org) was made possible by:
+Meanwhile, the [Digital Collections content platform](digitalcollections.nypl.org) were made possible by:
 - Librarians, curators and other staff from:
     + The Stephen A. Schwarzman Building
     + Library for the Performing Arts